 The Ages have shown what controlled breathing exercises or exercises influenced by breathing patterns can do for a human body.
 The ancient philosophy is ever useable, as modern scientists look to the past for answers.
-What our heritage brings, is invaluable knowledge, sometimes no research or study can give us the answers.
+What our heritage brings is invaluable knowledge, because sometimes no research or study can give us the answers.

 Here are a few places for seniors to learn, watch, attend, or commit to ancient breathing exercises:

-1. A local mall, in your town
+1. A local mall, for instance in your town

 2. A senior center with supervised instructions, group or private

 3. A festival… a religious institution.
 For example: a cultural, public or community space

 5. A traditional class setting

 6. A group of elderly committed to such healthy practices, exercises and congregating in each person’s home or a community center